MakersCircle/marks2csv/README.md

   </a>
 </p>

+## Future Directions

+As Marks2CSV continues to evolve, we aim to expand its capabilities and accessibility.
+Key developments in the pipeline include:

+- **Desktop Application**: Package the system into a standalone desktop application, complete with an easy-to-install setup.
+This will provide educators with a robust, user-friendly interface directly on their PCs, streamlining the process further.

+- **Integrated Webcam Stand**: Develop a customized webcam stand setup that can be bundled with the desktop application.
+This stand will help educators consistently capture high-quality images of answer sheets without the need for manual adjustments, ensuring optimal results.

+- **Mobile Application**: Extend functionality to a mobile platform, allowing educators to capture, process, and convert marks into CSV files directly from their smartphones.
+This mobile app will offer convenience and portability, making it possible to handle grading tasks on the go.

+These enhancements are aimed at making Marks2CSV not just a tool but a comprehensive solution for educational assessment management.

 ## Acknowledgements
 This project is a continuation of the work initiated by our seniors.
 We build upon the foundation laid in the previous version of the Marks2CSV tool.